al-broco/bare-bones-digest/README.md

 ## How?

-bare-bones-digest is available from jcenter, include it as a dependency in your project's `build.gradle`:
+Include bare-bones-digest as a dependency in your project's `build.gradle`:

     dependencies {
         implementation 'com.albroco:bare-bones-digest:1.0.2'
+    }

+bare-bones-digest is available from Maven Central.
+If dependency resolution fails, make sure `mavenCentral()` is in your list of
+repositories:

+    repositories {
+        mavenCentral()
     }

 Versioning follows [semver](http://semver.org).
 The public API for